tsackton/taelgar/Things/Books/Enchiridion of the Occulta Ludum.md

 Appears to be a blank handbook of the Occulta Ludum.
 Faintly magical.

-%%remove campaign whereabouts and information to party treasure page%%
+%%split general and specific information remove campaign whereabouts and information to party treasure page%%

+%%SECRET[1]%%